Team Services | TFS 2017 | TFS 2015 | TFS 2013

 During an iteration

 Team members start and complete tasks, recording these events in work items.
 Completion of a task might include checking in program code and other artifacts.
 Each task should last no more than a few days; larger tasks are split during iteration planning.
-For more information, see and Day in the life of an devops Developer: Suspend work, fix a bug, and conduct a code review.
+For more information, see and Day in the life of a Developer: Suspend work, fix a bug, and conduct a code review.

 If a team member encounters any obstacle to their work that cannot be resolved immediately, they should log an issue work item.